visual-space/visual-editor/lib/editor/editor.md

-# Editor (WIP - Needs rework, most of the content needs to be moved since it's not representative of this particular module, it actually represents the entire lib)
-TODO The editor module is a mediator/core module between all the other modules.
-(To be detailed)

-## Overview
+# Editor
 This is the main class of the Visual Editor.
-There are 2 constructors available, one for controlling all the settings of the editor in precise detail.
-The other one is the basic init that will spare you the pain of having to comb trough all the props.
-The default settings are carefully chosen to satisfy the basic needs of any app that needs rich text editing.
+The editor can start completely on default values.
 The editor can be rendered either in scrollable mode or in expanded mode.
 Most apps will prefer the scrollable mode and a sticky EditorToolbar on top or at the bottom of the viewport.
 Use the expanded version when you want to stack multiple editors on top of each other.
 A placeholder text can be defined to be displayed when the editor has no contents.
 All the styles of the editor can be overridden using custom styles.

-## Custom Embeds
-Besides the existing styled text options the editor can also render custom embeds such as video players or whatever else the client apps desire to render in the documents.
-Any kind of widget can be provided to be displayed in the middle of the document text.

-TODO Example how to use embeds or link to the md

-## Callbacks
-Several callbacks are available to be used when interacting with the editor:
-- `onTapDown()`
-- `onTapUp()`
-- `onSingleLongTapStart()`
-- `onSingleLongTapMoveUpdate()`
-- `onSingleLongTapEnd()`

-## Controller
 Each instance of the editor will need an `EditorController`.
 EditorToolbar can be synced to `VisualEditor` via the `EditorController`.

+## Architecture
+As you probably observed, the `main.dart` file is the editor widget itself.
+We named the file main to give new contributors a clear indication where to start reading the codebase.
+Under normal circumstance this file should be listed at the root of the editor module.
+But since it serves also as the main entry in the code base we chose to list it at the root of the `/lib` folder.

+Several major improvements have been made since forking from Quill.
+First of all the build() method has been cleaned and shrunk down from 200 LOC to around 20.
+It's a lot easier to understand what the editor widget is composed of.
+In fact, the `build()` it's simply a long series of nested widgets, like the onion layers.
+Each one of these widgets ads one more feature on top of the editor.
+At the end of it we have the document tree, which is just the collection of text lines.
+One additional improvement was to get rid of the `Editor` and `RawEditor` distinction by merging them in one single widget.
+These two components have little to no reason to be separated as they are currently in the Quill codebase.

+The main widget implements several mixins as provided by the Flutter architecture.
+These mixins are absolutely essential for managing custom fields inside the Flutter framework.
+This overrides architecture is highly OOP oriented.
+Since we were forced to implement these overrides in the main class an additional challenge was somehow isolating the state from the main class.
+I highly recommend a read trough the [State Store](https://github.com/visual-space/visual-editor/blob/develop/lib/shared/state-store.md).

-## Rendering
+## Editor Config Model
-The Editor uses Flutter `TextField` to render the paragraphs in a column of content.
-On top of the regular `TextField` we are rendering custom selection controls or highlights using the `RenderBox` API.
+When instantiating a new Visual Editor, developers can control several styling and behaviour options.
+They are all defined here in this model for the sake of clear separation of code.
+By eliminating individual properties from the main VisualEditor instance and grouping them in a model. we create a far easier to read and maintain architecture.
+Grouping these properties in a class makes passing these properties around a lot easier.
+Note that the editor and scroll controllers are passed at the top level not here in the config.

-## Gestures
+## Services
-The VisualEditor class implements `TextSelectionGesturesBuilderDelegate`.
-This base class is used to separate the features related to gesture detection and to give the opportunity to override them.

-## Custom Style Builder (WIP)
-Custom styles can be defined for custom attributes.

-Join on [discord](https://discord.gg/XpGygmXde4) to get advice and help or follow us on [YouTube Visual Coding](https://www.youtube.com/channel/UC2-5lfNbbErIds0Iuai8yfA) to learn more about the architecture of Visual Editor and other Flutter apps.
+- **EditorService** - Contains the logic that orchestrates the editor UI systems with the `DocumentController` (pure data editing).
+Does not contain the document mutation logic.
+It delegates this logic to the `DocumentController`.
+  - Updates all systems of the editor (selection, focus, scroll, markers, menus, etc).
+  - Invokes the callbacks provided by the client code.
+  - Triggers the build cycle.
+  - Relays the document editing commands to the `DocumentController`
+- **GuiService** - After document model was updated this service updates the text GUI right before triggering the build.
+Requests the soft keyboard.
+Handles web and mobiles.
+Updates the remote value in the connected system input.
+Displays the caret on screen and prevents blinking while typing.
+Triggers the build cycle for the editor and the toolbar.
+Shows, hides selection controls after the build completed.
+- **RunBuildService** - Provides easy access to the build trigger.
+After the document changes have been applied and the gui elements have been updated, it's now time to update the document widget tree.